AspiringQuant8/Large-cap-price-momentum-model-with-52-week-high-screen/README.md

 ## Notes

-Acknowledging generative AI was used extensively to write the Python code.
+Acknowledging generative AI was used extensively to code in Python.

 ## Source of data